MaryamZi/ballerina-sync-samples/README.md

 ### Running

-Use the `bal run` command to run this program locally.
+Use the `bal run` command to run this program.

 ```cmd
 ballerina-sync-samples$ bal run